Spike groaned as he walked to class. Only one person called him that - Candy, the bubble brained twit. ""Allo, Candy."

 "Mmm," Buffy said.
 "Maybe Iíll think about this later."

 "Now, where were we?"
-Spike asked awhile later, sinking onto the bed next to Buffy.
+Spike asked, sinking onto the bed next to Buffy.

 "I donít know and I donít care," Buffy told him.
 She glanced at the clock on the nightstand and groaned for a different reason.
 "I gotta go."